tjs7321/bioshock-gene-tonic-creator/README.md

 - **Component Reusability:** Observe how to create reusable React components that encapsulate functionality and enhance code maintainability.

+- **Modals:** Learn how to create dynamic modal components to display YouTube videos of your choice.

 ## Installation

 1. Fork and clone this repository to your local machine using your preferred method: